Data Privacy for Enboarder

 Information on the processing of your data (according to art.
 13 DSGVO)

-The responsible party is the respective BASF company with which you have concluded a contract.
+The responsible party is the respective BASF company with which you have concluded an employment contract (or, in the case of pre-boarding, the company with which you intend to conclude an employment contract).

 Questions regarding data protection can be directed to: onboarding@basf.com

-In the following, BASF provides you with an overview of the transmission and processing of your personal data and your rights in accordance with the EU General Data Protection Regulation (GDPR).
-Further information on how the service provider processes data can be found here: https://enboarder.com/privacy/.
+Below BASF provides you with an overview of the transmission and processing of your personal data and your rights in accordance with the EU General Data Protection Regulation (GDPR).
+Further information on how the service provider processes data in general can be found here: https://enboarder.com/privacy/.

-You will be contacted by e-mail or SMS before your first day at BASF to participate in onboarding via the platform.
-You can then decide which communication channel you would like to use to receive onboarding information (e-mail or SMS).
+You will be contacted by e-mail or SMS at the start of the Enboarder workflow to participate in the process via the platform.
+You can then decide which communication channel you would like to use to receive information (e-mail or SMS).
 The first time you access the platform, you will be asked to request a PIN code for access.
 This will be sent to you by e-mail or SMS, depending on the communication channel you have chosen.
-You will then receive automated messages at irregular intervals, alerting you to new information and tasks in the onboarding platform.
-To use the platform, you need an internet-capable device with a browser (Chrome, Firefox, Internet Explorer), such as a computer or smartphone.
+You will then receive automated messages at irregular intervals, alerting you to new information and tasks in the platform.
+To use the platform, you need an Internet-capable device with a browser (Chrome, Firefox, Edge, Safari), such as a computer or smartphone.
+For current BASF employees, communication may be technically limited to the BASF email address.

 The following data are processed: